iotempire/iotempower/doc/installation.rst

    .. code-block:: bash

-      cd  # go into your home directory git clone https://github.com/iotempire/iotempower iot
+      cd  # go into your home directory also referred to as ~ or $HOME (it is something like /home/user) git clone https://github.com/iotempire/iotempower iot

       # if you are an IoTempower developer, use the following instead